SONHP Health Requirements Overview

 - Tuberculosis Test: A 2‐step PPD or QuantiFERON blood test* is needed.
 A 2‐step PPD test is when you have your 1st PPD skin test placed and read two (2) days later.
 Then, you have a second PPD skin test placed and read two (2) days later.
 This process is completed within a two (2) week period.
 The purpose is to ensure that you do not have a false negative.
 The timing is critical because more than two (2) weeks between tests could results in a false positive due to the repeated exposure to the test.
 The results of both tests must be uploaded as a single PDF.

-*Please note that, if you choose to obtain the QuantiFERON blood test, one (1) of our clinical partners (San Francisco General Hospital) will still require a PPD if you choose a clinical placement at that site.
+*Please note that skin tests must be a minimum of 7 days apart, but no more than 3 weeks between.
 If you have a history of positive PPD, you must submit both a clear chest x‐ray and a TB Symptom Review form, signed by a healthcare professional; combine both documents into a single PDF and upload.

 - Tuberculosis Symptom Review Form